 Managed by John Felske

-In retrospect, 1986 was for Phillies fans akin to Vladimir Nabokov's description of life itself: "a brief crack of light between two eternities of darkness."
+In retrospect, for fans, the 1986 Philadelphia Phillies were akin to Vladimir Nabokov's description of life itself: "a brief crack of light between two eternities of darkness."

 The Phillies got to 86-75 largely on the strength of a powerful hitting attack led by the ageless Schmidt.
 Turning 37 late in the season, Schmidt finished with the home run and RBI titles (37, 119) and with his third league MVP award.
-Hayes led the league in doubles and runs scored.
+Hayes led the National League in doubles and runs scored.
 Juan Samuel, as usual, led the league in striking out, but added 90 runs.
-Bedrosian saved 29 games, but on the debit side, the Phillies' top starter Kevin Gross led the league in allowing home runs and hitting batsmen.
+Bedrosian saved 29 games, but on the debit side, the Phillies' top starter, Kevin Gross, led the league in allowing home runs and hit batsmen.
 Schmidt won his tenth and last Gold Glove.

 1986 was the last enjoyable season in Philadelphia for seven years, till the 1993 club came out of nowhere to win a pennant.
 Without much of a race going on, the relatively young and improvised Phillie lineup was a pleasure to watch, and sharp veteran play by Schmidt, Redus and Roenicke added to the exuberance of the younger players.

 - NL Gold Glove: Mike Schmidt (3B)